 |Roman Depth Study||Ruling Roman Britain, AD 43-c.128|

-Five GCSE subjects at Grade 4 or above including Grade 4 or above in English and History, if taken.
+A minimum of five GCSE subjects at grade 4 or above including grade 4 or above in English and History, if taken.
 Prior knowledge in Ancient History is not expected and newcomers to the subject are welcome.

 You will be assessed on your ability to write essays using ancient sources and your own knowledge.